3 Steps to Basic Authentication with Docker+Nginx

 echo "${USER_NAME}:${CRYPTPASS}" >> /etc/nginx/.htpasswd

-Ensure that the script is executed when the Docker image is built.
-Enter the following code in the Dockerfile created in STEP 1.
+Configure the settings to execute the generator script during the Docker image build process.
+Input the following script into the Dockerfile created in Step 1.

 FROM nginx:1.23